 During my career, I have taught a range of courses at the graduate and undergraduate level.
-I currently teach Introduction to Experimental Psychology as well as graduate and undergraduate courses in visual cognition.
-I also teach a department-wide graduate course on professional issues in psychology.
+I currently teach Introduction to Experimental Psychology, graduate courses in visual cognition, and courses on research best practices and speaking/writing for broad audiences.

-As a product of a liberal arts college known for exceptional undergraduate instruction, I am particular humbled by the awards I have received for teaching and mentoring, and I find teaching to be a great source of inspiration in my thinking and research.
+As a product of a liberal arts college with exceptional undergraduate teachers, I am particular humbled by the awards I have received for teaching and mentoring, and I find teaching to be a great source of inspiration in my thinking and research.
 Some of my best-known studies have come from undergraduate laboratory classes I have taught over the years.
 As a graduate student at Cornell, I received the Annual Teaching Award for the best teaching by a psychology department graduate student.
-At Harvard, I received awards for both undergraduate and graduate mentoring (the John Marquand Award and the Excellence in Mentoring Award).
-At the University of Illinois, I received the Graduate Student Organization Award.
+At Harvard, I received campus-wide awards for both undergraduate and graduate mentoring (the John Marquand Award and the Excellence in Mentoring Award).
+At the University of Illinois, I received the Graduate Student Organization Award and the Hohenboken Teaching Award.
 Several times, I have appeared on the list of teachers ranked as excellent.

 In 2003, I founded Viscog Productions, Inc.

 , a company that produces and sells DVD presentation tools.
 DVDs from Viscog Productions provide menu-driven access to videos and demonstrations that can be used to induce failures of visual awareness in audiences.
 They include materials from my own lab as well as some licensed from other researchers.
-The DVDs are heavily discounted for full-time teachers and for small charities.
+The DVDs are heavily discounted for full-time teachers.

 In addition to my academic conference presentations and colloquia for psychology departments, I regularly give keynote addresses and conduct workshops for businesses and trade organizations.
 I am exclusively represented by Tom Neilssen of the BrightSight Group for such speaking engagements.
 You can learn more on the speaking page